kayleigrace/College_Majors_By_Gender/README.md

 </script>

 Taking into consideration that there is a slightly higher proportion of men than women in these STEM majors (established in pie chart), it is not suprising to see slightly higher totals of men than women in the above chart.
 However, there is a much bigger gap in total men and women when filtering by highest median earning salary.
 This visualizes **correlation**, but **not causation**.
+It is also important to keep in mind that these charts should not reinforce or perpetuate any gender-related STEM stereotypes, instead its a place to see where more growth can occur.

 <iframe title="Top 10 Highest Median Earnings of STEM Majors" aria-label="Grouped Bars" id="datawrapper-chart-f8Ae9" src="https://datawrapper.dwcdn.net/f8Ae9/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="830"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();